zachey01/MimiCMS/README.md

 ## MimiCMS

-> A admin panel and shop for CS:GO, CS:2 serves
+> A admin panel and shop for CS:GO, CS:2 servers